winzlebee/subspace/README.md

 - Only sqlite is supported as a database backend at the moment.
 This limits this to smaller servers, as that's all I needed to get running.
 - No video and screenshare is available

+## Contributing

+I'm not really expecting anyone to contribute to this, but if you'd like to, feel free to open a pull request.
+I'm not really sure what I'm doing, so I'm open to suggestions.
+I'm not a security expert, so if you see any security issues, please let me know.